NhuanSilver/Marc_fashion-Spring_boot/README.md

   - Front-end: Angular, TailwindCSS
   - Database: MySQL
 ## List of features
-  This project have a basic features such as:
+  This project have some basic features such as:
   - Register, Login, Logout
   - Filter, sort, search product with pagination by conditions
   - Add product to cart, manage cart and place order